-Despite the initial confusion, however, word of mouth and persistence, as well as excellence, have brought the Inn to the position where they now “host coach tours from all over the country, and from New Zealand, Australia, England and Germany.”
+Despite the initial confusion, however, word of mouth and persistence, as well as excellence, have brought the Inn to the position where they now “host coach tours from all over the country, as well as from New Zealand, Australia, England and Germany.”

 “Tours love to come here to start out the tour, or at the end for a farewell dinner,” Salem says.
 “It’s because we’re what people are looking for in New England.
 Everything we serve is prepared from scratch; we have our own baker on staff.

-“We’ve been called a ‘Hidden Jewel.”
-We offer true New England cooking.
-We have an heirloom herb garden, we’re located on 600 acres, we raise Registered Polled Hereford and Black Angus, and we are big supporters of local farmers.”
-And, perhaps most important of all, the Inn is “the home of New England’s Best Apple Pie Contest.”
+“We’ve been called a ‘Hidden Jewel:” we offer true New England cooking; we have an heirloom herb garden; we’re located on 600 acres; we raise Registered Polled Hereford and Black Angus; and we are big supporters of local farmers.”
+Perhaps most important of all, the Inn is “the home of New England’s Best Apple Pie Contest.”

 The Inn can accommodate several coach tours at a time, without the banquet hall effect, since they have several different rooms.
-All the rooms have been lovingly restored by the Salem Family, a long-term effort, all done by hand, that resulted in glowing, authentic dining rooms, complemented by rare colonial artifacts, a perfect setting for Fireplace Feasts of Early American Fare that the Inn puts on during winter weekends and special occasions.
-Prime Rib is prepared on an open hearth using an authentic 1700’s “clock jack” or “roasting jack” the only known working one in the country!
-Diners are welcome to participate in preparing its elements: the seafood chowder, The Prime rib roasted “to a turn” on the Roasting Jack and New England’s Best Apple Pie.
+All the rooms have been lovingly restored by the Salem Family--a long-term effort, all done by hand, that resulted in glowing, authentic dining rooms, complemented by rare colonial artifacts--and are a perfect setting for Fireplace Feasts of Early American Fare that the Inn puts on during autumn and winter weekends as well as special occasions.
+Prime Rib is prepared on an open hearth using an authentic 1700’s “clock jack” or “roasting jack,” the only known working one in the country!
+Diners are welcome to participate in preparing its elements: the seafood chowder, the prime rib roasted “to a turn” on the Roasting Jack, and New England’s Best Apple Pie.
 Diners can, of course, choose just to feast, and then “Beware the brimming bowl of whipped cream” that accompanies the apple pie.
-The Inn’s Feasts have been featured on the Food Network’s “The Best Of” and TV5 Boston’s “Chronicle, and The Cooking Channel's "Man Fire Food”
+The Inn’s Feasts have been featured on the Food Network’s “The Best Of,” TV5 Boston’s “Chronicle, and The Cooking Channel's "Man Fire Food”

-For Father's Day and late summer, our Drover’s Roast, a “1700’s trailside feast, recalling the days of John Pynchon the colonies’ first cattle drover,” is prepared outside, with prime ribs of beef rubbed with herbs and spices and slow roasted over an open pit.
+For Father's Day and late summer, our Drover’s Roast “1700’s trailside feast, recalling the days of John Pynchon the colonies’ first cattle drover,” is prepared outside, with prime ribs of beef rubbed with herbs and spices and slow roasted over an open pit.

 The Inn itself is listed in the National Register of Historic Places, and has an extensive and fascinating history.
 The original building was constructed by a grandson of Peregrine White, the first male child born on the Mayflower.
 It was the Yankee Magazine’s Editors Pick for Best New England Restaurant in 2000 and won the Massachusetts Restaurant Association’s (MRA) “2002 MRA Western Massachusetts Restaurateur of the Year Award.”